qingguoxu/3D-body-tracking/README.md

 by OpenGL.
 To make the system efficient, I can only convert the human subject to 3D mesh according to the mask image.

-The deep learning part is using https://github.com/CMU-Perceptual-Computing-Lab/caffe_rtpose Build caffe on Windows refers to https://initialneil.wordpress.com/2015/01/11/build-caffe-in-windows-with-visual-studio-2013-cuda-6-5-opencv-2-4-9/
+The deep learning part is using https://github.com/CMU-Perceptual-Computing-Lab/caffe_rtpose Build caffe on Windows refers to https://initialneil.wordpress.com/2015/01/11/build-caffe-in-windows-with-visual-studio-2013-cuda-6-5-opencv-2-4-9/ , if you miss some third party libraries, please go to the above link and download the compiled libs.